Vitamin A Skin Care Products: How to Choose and Use Them

 How Much Vitamin A Should I Use?

 There isn’t a single best over-the-counter vitamin A product for skin—which is why Paula’s Choice Skincare offers various textures and strengths: so you can find the one that’s right for your skin type and skin concerns.

 Our advice?
-If you’re new to over-the-counter retinol, begin with a lower concentration serum or moisturizer.
-If you’ve used retinol in the past and had great results, consider a moderate-strength product.
-And, for more tenacious concerns like deep wrinkles and a pronounced uneven skin tone, look to one of our higher-strength vitamin A products for skin.
+If you’re a new vitamin A user, begin with a lower concentration serum or moisturizer.
+If you’ve used retinol in the past and had great results, consider a moderate-strength vitamin A serum.
+And, for more tenacious concerns like deep wrinkles and a pronounced uneven skin tone, look to one of our high-strength vitamin A products for skin.
 You can also alternate lower and higher strengths, based on how your skin responds.

 How to Use Vitamin A Skin Care Products